nyu-pl-fa18/hw03/README.md

 ```
 and double-check that your solution has been uploaded correctly.

-You can resubmit your solution anytime by reexecuting the above git
+You can resubmit an updated solution anytime by reexecuting the above
-commands.
-Though, please remember the rules for submitting solutions
+git commands.
+Though, please remember the rules for submitting
-after the homework deadline has passed.
+solutions after the homework deadline has passed.

 ## Problem 1: Short-circuit Evaluation (4 Points)

 Neither Algol 60 nor Algol 68 employs short-circuit evaluation for
 Boolean expressions.
 However, both languages support a form of
-conditional expressions.
-Show how to use conditional expressions in
+conditional expressions similar to Scala.
+Show how to use conditional
-Scala to achieve the effect of short-circuit evaluation.
-That is give
+expressions in Scala to achieve the effect of short-circuit
-Scala expressions that behave exactly like the Scala expressions
+evaluation.
+That is, give Scala expressions that behave exactly like
+the Scala expressions

 ```scala
 e1 && e2 // logical and